 Huntingdon County has had more past occurrences of extreme cold incidents than extreme heat due to the geographic location of the county.
-Table X-Past Extreme Temperature Occurrences for Huntingdon County shows the past occurrence events associated with extreme temperature (hot and cold) that have occurred in Huntingdon County.
+Table 17- Past Extreme Temperature Occurrences for Huntingdon County shows the past occurrence events associated with extreme temperature (hot and cold) that have occurred in Huntingdon County.
 The data in the table was reported from early 2000s to the year 2024.
 Due to the source used, storm data is not made available until sixty days after an incident occurs according to NOAA, however, events most likely have occurred without being documented.
 With a total of seven different extreme temperature events that have occurred, seven of the events were extreme cold related and zero were extreme heat related.
 There were no reports of death or injury related to the occurrences.
-However, numerous sources have provided information regarding past occurrences and losses associated with extreme temperature of sources available with information, number of events and losses could vary slightly in number.
+However, numerous sources have provided information regarding past occurrences and losses associated with extreme temperature in Huntingdon County and the Commonwealth as a whole.
+Due to the number of sources available with information, number of events and losses could vary slightly in number.